microchip-pic-avr-examples/dspic33c-can-tp/README.md

 ## Programming the Explorer 16/32 board with dsPIC33CK256MP508 PIM
 1. Open the dspic33ck-explorer1632-can-tp.X project in the MPLAB® X IDE.
 2. Right click the project in "Projects" tab of MPLAB® X IDE and select "Set as Main Project".
-3. Plug in the PICKit 4 from the board to the PC or the PKOB (PICkit On-Board) to the PC.
+3. Plug in the PICKit™ 5 from the board to the PC.
 4. Program the device by selecting the "Make and Program Device (Project dspic33ck-exp1632-can-tp)" button on the menu bar.
 5. The project should build and program successfully.